-This measure is currently being reviewed by the performance lead.
-There will be continued monitoring over the next couple of months as a new data system has been made available.
+This measure was reviewed by the performance lead over the last few months.
+The measure was revised following the implementation of a new data system.
 It will enable clients to be differentiated by locality and will hopefully allow for other bus providers / operations / feeder services to be taken into consideration in order to obtain a more accurate accessibility measure.
+Future actions for improvement include;